anne-gcd/MTG-Link/README.md

 **NB:** When using the `--force` option, the `--multiple` option cannot be used, as otherwise it would filter unique solutions obtained with different `-k` values.

+#### Examples of use cases

+MTG-Link can be used for various local assembly use cases, such as intra-scaffold and inter-scaffold gap-fillings, as well as alternative allele reconstruction of large insertion variants.
+For each of these use cases, an example of the procedure to follow to perform local assembly with MTG-Link is detailed [here](./docs/UseCases.md).

 <!--
 ## License
 Please note that GATB-Core is distributed under Affero-GPL license.